paris-ci/paris-ci/README.md

 ![Arthur's github stats](https://github-readme-stats.vercel.app/api?username=paris-ci&show_icons=true&theme=radical)

-Here are the languagues I usually program in.
+Here are the languages I usually program in.
 As you can see, I'm mostly using Python (3), and other scripting languages, but I'm also fine with PHP and more.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=paris-ci&show_icons=true&theme=radical)